SkellEX01/SkellEX01/README.md

 - 🔭 I’m currently working on as Software Engineer
 - 🌱 I’m currently learning TypeScript
-- 💬 About me: A Stoic sees the world clearly!
+- 💬 About me: A Stoic sees the world clearly! and TSFH's fan!
 - ✨ My hobbies: Violin, symphony, workout, study
 - ⚡  MBTI: INTJ-A